zerasul/mdbook_en/13Scroll/scroll.md

 ### Plane Scrolling

-We have been able to see the scrolling by lines; but in many occasions, we need to scroll the plane because it can be bigger than what we show on the screen; in addition, the image to show may be that a scenario is much bigger than what can be stored in a plane.
+We have been able to see the scrolling by lines; but on many occasions, we need to scroll the plane because it can be bigger than what we show on the screen; in addition, the image to show may be that a scenario is much bigger than what can be stored in a plane.

-We remember that the VDP, allows to store a plane of up to 512x256px; but in ROM, it is possible to store much bigger information.
+We remember that the VDP allows us to store a plane of up to 512x256px; but in ROM, it is possible to store much bigger information.
 In this aspect, we are going to show a much larger image, and it will scroll as we need it.

 This example can be found in the examples repository under the name _ej12.planescroll_; in this case, we will use a fixed plane, and a second plane, which we will scroll horizontally when necessary.